holochain/docs-pages-redux/src/create-new-app.md

 ### Run a Holochain conductor
 You will need to create a config file.
 See the [hello_world](tutorials/coreconcepts/hello_world) tutorial for an example.

-!!! note "Run in `nix-shell https://holochain.love`"
+!!! note "Run in nix-shell"
     ```
     holochain -c conductor-config.toml
     ```

 ### Learn more

-!!! note "Run in `nix-shell https://holochain.love`"
+!!! note "Run in nix-shell"
     ```
     hc help
     holochain --help